Stress and your health

 Some of the health effects of stress are the same for men and women.
 For example, stress can cause trouble sleeping and weaker immune systems.
 But there are other ways that stress affects women.

-Depression and anxiety.
-Women are twice as likely as men to have depression.11 Women are more likely than men to have an anxiety disorder, including post-traumatic stress disorder, panic disorder, or obsessive-compulsive disorder.12 Research suggests that women may feel the symptoms of stress more or get more of the symptoms of stress than men.
+- Depression and anxiety.
+In the past year, women were almost twice as likely as men to have symptoms of depression.11 Women are more likely than men to have an anxiety disorder, including post-traumatic stress disorder, panic disorder, or obsessive-compulsive disorder.12 Research suggests that women may feel the symptoms of stress more or get more of the symptoms of stress than men.
 This can raise their risk of depression and anxiety.1

 What is post-traumatic stress disorder (PTSD)?